ajsingh4/notes/readme.md

-# meteor-boilerplate
+# Notes
- Boilerplate for React and user authentication
+Application for creating and keeping track of Notes